NTRAIN Application Process

 - A key element in the selection process for NTRAIN Scholars is institutional and mentoring support.
 The institutional commitment to the scholar’s career development plays a pivotal role in candidate evaluation.
 We require that each scholar have strong support from their home department and institution for their participation in this program.
 This is clearly a career development program that benefits not only the scholar her/himself but also provides long term benefit to their home department and institution.
 The institution must guarantee 75% protected time for research, supplement candidate salary to a level equivalent to individuals in their department at similar rank and be willing to waive F&A funds.
 The home department and institution must also demonstrate their support for scholar participation in this NTRAIN in the 3 years following the direct stipend support by maintaining the commitment to protected time for the faculty scholar.
 We will also prioritize scholars whose home institution provides pilot research funding during years 3-5 of the program as they transition to independent extramural funding.

 First-stage application materials should be submitted here.
-Initial application is due by November 30, 2020.
-Second stage applications will be due by February 15, 2021.
+Application is due by May 2022.